Projektkonzeption-WWI20DSA/main-repo/readme.md

 ## Description

 This project uses Flask as the backend and applies pretrained Machine Learning algorithms summarize and classify text.
-It is possible to type text into the input box, upload a file or use text to speech.
+It is possible to type text into the input box, upload a file or use speech to text.

 ## Prerequisites